AdobeDocs/id-service.en/help/library/get-set/getvisitorvalues.md

 ---
-description: This is an asynchronous API that returns identifiers for Analytics, the ID service, data collection opt-out, geographic location, and metadata "blob" content by default.
+description: This is an asynchronous API that returns identifiers for Analytics, the Visitor ID Service, data collection opt-out, geographic location, and metadata "blob" content by default.
 Also, you can control which IDs you want to return with the optional visitor.FIELDS enum.
-keywords: ID Service
+keywords: Visitor ID Service
 title: getVisitorValues
 exl-id: bd023e8d-a804-4205-989f-e1e58080b63c
 TQID: https://experienceleague.adobe.com/CF9G6wKlDxjklwedJk8KVmYH7KjA7CRkxtNu-mQ-Kjs